 Having a consistent and meaningful brand voice is important for your small business to stand out from the crowd.
 But what exactly IS a brand voice?
 Brand voice is more than logos, fonts, and color schemes — it’s the personality of your business and the presence it creates.
 The voice of your brand is how your business communicates to your audiences with specific grammar, tone, messages, and images.
 All of those pieces create the image of your brand as a whole.
+How do you create a brand voice?
+We’ll explain.

 Think of it this way: the way you dress, speak, and act represents you and those aspects create your image, just like brand voice is to the overall brand.